TUM-DSE/research-work-archive/active_research.md

-# Active research work (BA/MA/GR/IDP) at the chair
+# Active research work at the chair

+** IMPORTANT NOTE **: The students must keep the page up-to-date, i.e., they should add an entry before finalizing the registration process and delete the entry after finalizing their research work.

+** Code **
+  - BA: BSc thesis
+  - MA: MSc thesis
+  - GR: Guided Research
+  - IDP: Interdisciplinary work

 | Student            | Title                                                                                 | Type | Advisors          | Dates |
 | ------------------ | ------------------------------------------------------------------------------------- | ---- | ----------------- | --------------- |